AramZS/devblog/src/posts/projects/context-timelines/day-4-making-template-elements-ready-for-further-use.md

 - [ ] Leverage the Live Blog format of Schema dot org
 - [ ] Allow each entry to be its own Markdown file
 - [ ] Handle SASS instead of CSS
+- [ ] Fast Scroller by Month and Year

 ## Day 4